ajmarkow/espanso-schema-json/README.md

 ## About

-A JSON Schema Specification compliant Schema which describes the requirements and options for YAML objects/config files for the program Espanso.
-Based upon the documentation at <https://espanso.org>
+3 JSON Schema Specification compliant Schema, which describe the requirements and options for YAML configuration and match files for the program Espanso.
+Based upon the documentation at <https://espanso.org>.

 ## Schemas